FOUR pecan pies deep and TEN pounds heavier, I now have a perfect Thanksgiving pecan pie recipe for you.

 It’s buttery, caramelly, gooey, chewy yumminess.
 And, the filling sets up nice and firm so that every slice is clean.
 Truly, this recipe results in everything a pecan pie should be.

-To achieve this deliciousness, I use dark corn syrup, a generous amount of melted butter, and an equal mix of light brown sugar and granulated white sugar.
+I use dark corn syrup, a generous amount of melted butter, and an equal mix of light brown sugar and granulated white sugar.
 I finish it all off with a pinch of salt, which is absolutely necessary to bring out the caramel notes and tone down the sweetness.

 Thanksgiving Pecan Pie